 On the iPad side, the service will work with iPad Pro, iPad (5th generation or later), iPad mini 4 or later, iPad Air 2, or iPad Air (3rd generation), while Apple TV 4K (new and old) and Apple TV HD both support it.

-In terms of exercise equipment, you will need to bring your own, and unlike Peleton, where you buy the bike or treadmill and sign up to the membership, Apple is expecting you to have those.
-In terms of exercise kit, workouts that use kit currently focus around you needing either dumb bells, a yoga mat, an exercise bike, a rowing machine or a treadmill, although there are a number of classes - like a lot of the HIIT workouts - that don't need anything other than yourself.
+In terms of exercise equipment, you will need to bring your own, and unlike Peloton, where you buy the bike or treadmill and sign up to their membership plan, Apple is expecting you to already have those.
+In terms of an exercise kit, workouts that use kits currently focus around you needing either dumbbells, a yoga mat, an exercise bike, a rowing machine, or a treadmill, although there are a number of classes - like a lot of the HIIT workouts - that don't require anything other than yourself.

 Weekly classes and recommendations

 Each class is between five and 45 minutes.
-New classes are added weekly across the catalogue meaning there are hundreds of different classes to get you started.
-When you open Fitness+, you can select the type of workout you want to do at the top, tap on Filter and then select the trainer, time and music and you'll get a list of the workouts available.
+New classes are added weekly across the catalogue meaning there are thousands of different classes to get you started.
+When you open Fitness+, you can select the type of workout you want to do at the top, tap on Filter and then select the trainer, time, and music and you'll get a list of the workouts available.